PogoFrontier/pogo-web/README.md

 <b>Note:</b> If you haven't used npm before, make sure to [install](https://www.npmjs.com/get-npm) it first.

 ## Project Status
-Currently, this project is alpha.
-We plan to keep the initial build very minimal.
+Currently, this project is private alpha.
+We are approaching beta testing, so here is the [link](https://adibkhan127863.typeform.com/to/RwGKzaGg) if you are interested in testing.

 Our scope:
 - Online Matchmaking
-  - [ ] Team Builder
+  - [x] Team Builder
   - [x] Create Battle Rooms
   - [x] Join Battle Rooms
 - Battling